Jeremy20150901/A_genome_project/README.md

 1. Abstract of article

-2. python scripts for TEs
+2. Python scripts for TEs

+3. Graphics